Second Oommen ministry: Achievements

-It was also during his reign that 12 new Taluks, 28 new Municipalities, and Kannur Municipal Corporation were formed, for the effective decentralisation and proper utilisation of resources in the state, in all regions of the state.
+It was also during his reign that 12 new Taluks, 28 new Municipalities, and Kannur Municipal Corporation were formed, for the decentralisation and proper utilisation of resources in the state, in all regions of the state.
 It was the largest Taluk delimitation in the state of Kerala after 1957.
-A number of State Highways were constructed including all regions of the state under Oommen Chandy government, and the final decision to widen the National highways of the state to 45 m were taken in 2014.
 During his period, 227 Road Bridges worth nearly Rs 1,600 crore were built across Kerala, which was the ever-highest in the state.
 Kozhikode bypass was completed and the works of Kollam Bypass and Alappuzha Bypass roads were restarted during 2011–16.
 The projects of Karamana-Kaliyikkavila bypass and Kazhakootam-Karode bypass for Thiruvananthapuram city were designated and started.
 The Kochi-Mangalore GAIL pipeline was commissioned by the Second Oommen Chandy ministry in 2013.